bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/operations.md

      credentials in this list.
    - **pubKeyCredParams**: A list of public key parameters that the server is willing to accept for the new credential.
 This includes the cryptographic algorithm and the key type.
-   - **rp**: An object that contains information about the Relaying Party (RP).
+   - **rp**: An object that contains information about the Relying Party (RP).
 This includes the RPs name, ID, and icon.
    - **timeout**: The time, in milliseconds, that the client is willing to wait for the authenticator to complete the registration process.
    - **user**: An object that contains information about the user.
 This includes the user's ID,